c8r/pixo/README.md

 - `index` (boolean) create an `index.js` barrel module
 - `iconComponent` (boolean) create an `Icon.js` wrapper component
 - `recursive` (boolean) recursively read all SVGs in subdirectories
+- `fileType`  (string) Specifies a file type to output all generated SVGs, defaulting to .js

 **CLI flags**